ianandersonlol/rh-google-calendar-sync/README.md

 ## Important Security Information

-- Keep your `.env` file private (never share it or upload it online)
+- Keep your `config.env` file private (never share it or upload it online)
 - Keep your `credentials.json` file private
 - If you accidentally share your Raid Helper API key, refresh it immediately in Discord with `/usersettings apikey`
 - The `token.json` file that gets created contains access to your Google Calendar - keep it private too